Explainability of deep vision-based autonomous driving systems: Review and challenges: Explaining a deep driving model

 \subsection{Global explanations}

 Global explanations contrast with local explanation methods as they attempt to explain the behavior of a model in general by summarizing the information it contains.
+They aim at increasing global and holistic \emph{model interpretability.}

-We cover three families of methods to provide global explanations: \emph{model translation} techniques, which aim at transforming an opaque neural network into a more interpretable model (\autoref{sec:4:global:translation}), \emph{representations explanation} to analyze the knowledge contained in the data structures of the model (\autoref{sec:4:global:representations}), and \emph{prototypes-based} methods, which provide global explanations by selecting and aggregating multiple local explanations (\autoref{sec:4:global:prototypes}).
+We cover two families of methods to provide global explanations: \emph{model translation} techniques, which aim at transforming an opaque neural network into a more interpretable model (\autoref{sec:4:global:translation}) and \emph{representations explanation} which analyze the knowledge contained in the data structures of the model (\autoref{sec:4:global:representations}).